 The prayer room is a quiet area set aside for prayer and worship.
 Indeed, it is not just for prayer, but also for reflection for other faith groups.

-When possible, a service will take place in the Prayer Room, led by the Chaplain.
+When possible, a service will take place in the Prayer Room, led by a member of staff.
 The room is available for staff and pupils who may need a quiet period during the day.